 Fix 8: Understand how customer service is like sales

 Considering how similar sales and customer service processes are in terms of moving from resistance to interest to objections to actions can actually improve service quality.
 In sales, you are looking for a purchase agreement.
 In customer service, you are really looking for a positive referral.
 In communicating with your customer service agents, make sure to keep the emphasis on the customer’s value to the company.
 When you fix their problems, you are not doing them a favor, you are creating long term brand awareness and hopefully, a brand ambassador.
+Businesses looking to further their brand awareness online may well want to leverage the power of social media platforms like Instagram where they can use growth services (like this – https://nitreo.com/socialcaptain) in order to boost their following organically so they can get their message out to more people online.
+Alternatively, brand awareness could also be achieved by using SEO services to spread their brand message throughout the Internet search engine.
+Looking at websites like Lapshock may be able to explain how SEO can be used to promote brand awareness with more clarity.

 The next generation of businesses will be able to survive whatever technological changes have in store by staying relevant in the lives of their customers.
 For current customer satisfaction winners like Amazon and Apple, reputation translates directly into higher premiums that their brands can charge.
 By providing amazing customer service, you can let your customers take over the job of promoting your brand for you on social media so you can put those advertising dollars back into your pocket.